tiagodeluna/study-notes/DevOps/devops-edx-course/README.md

 #### Phased Roll-Outs

-- Roll-outs partitioned by subsets based on users or groups
+- Roll-outs partitioned by subsets based on users or groups (instead of servers)
 - Groups are categorized by risk tolerance
   + You start off with a very low risk profile group, and then you increase by some risk categorization
 - If no problems arise add more subsets